leevanrell/leevanrell.github.io/_posts/2020-1-20-Capital-Gains-vs-Dividends-vs-Critical-Thought.markdown

 For the 22%, 24%, 32%, and 35%, you pay a 15% tax rate.
 For the 35% and 37% tax brackets, you make too much to care.
 If you noticed, that the 35% bracket appears twice, its because marriage complicates things.

-Now let's look at Stocks or 'Capital gains' as the kids call them.
+Now let's look at regular Stocks or 'Capital gains' as the kids call them.
 Again, there are two types, long term, held for longer than a year, and short term, held for less than a year.

 For short term capital gains, it is taxed equal to your marginal tax rate.
 For long term capital gains, the tax rates vary from 0%-20% based on your tax bracket